stephenjwilson/MeTeOR/README.md

 ## Project Description

 This project is built off of python 3 for the creation of the MeTeOR network and MATLAB for the assessment of the network as well as the unsupervised link prediction.

+A website serving the resulting network can be found [here](http://meteor.lichtargelab.org/)

 ## Running from Scratch

 ## Raw Data and Results